anistor09/RestaurantManagerApp_Internship/docs/TA_Meeting_Agenda_-_Week_4.md

 ## 4. Planning
 - Decide on next meeting
 - Are there any news the final presentation timeslot?
+## 5. Client gitlab access
+- Is there any way for the clients to get higher access to the gitlab in order to see the code itself?

 ## **Closure and Summary**
 - Go through the established arrangements one more time